dani3l3/org.radiorave/README.md

 This is a simple app using a background service to play an audio stream and a de-coupled UX interacting with the service.
 Metadata about the track being played is polled from a web API every 30 seconds.

+Current requirements are: minimum OS: Android 6.
+Besides tablets and phones, it have been tested and should also work fine on Amazon Kindle, Amazon Fire TV, Android TV, Google TV (including the new Chromecast).

 Radio website: https://radiorave.org